 It was not something quite as innocuous as the flapping of a butterfly's wing that changed the fate of the wizarding world.
-Rather it was the choice (in so much that they make choices) of a Western honey bee that would alter the course of the lives of a great number of people, wizard and muggle alike.
-It was on the day of July 30th, 1991 that the honey bee in question was approached by a small child of seven years, though the bee, had anyone thought to ask her and had she been capable of answering, would have said she was being attacked by a giant monster.
-In another lifetime the bee would have stung the child to defend her hive, losing her stinger and life in the process, marking the first in what would inevitably be a remarkably high death toll, for all that her sacrifice often went uncounted.
-However on this particular day the bee was feeling slightly less brave (or perhaps just less suicidal) and was rewarded when the monster shortly went on its way, leaving her to return to her normal routine of gathering nectar.
+Rather it was the choice, in so much that they make choices, of a western honey bee that would alter the course of the lives of a great number of people, wizard and Muggle alike.
+It was on July 30th, 1991 that the honey bee in question was approached by a small child of seven years, though the bee, had anyone thought to ask her and had she been capable of answering, would have said she was being attacked by a giant monster.
+In another lifetime the bee would have stung the child to defend her hive, losing her stinger and life in the process.
+However on this particular day the bee was feeling slightly less brave, or perhaps just less suicidal, and was rewarded when the monster shortly went on its way, leaving her to return to her normal routine of gathering nectar.

-The window did not, of course, break, as this particular house belonged to a wizard.
-More tellingly this house belonged to Severus Snape, and while many other wizards might leave the windows to break and be fixed with a quick Reparo charm, Severus preferred to charm the glass not to break in the first place.
-All too often had Severus found a problem much harder to fix than he would have thought, if not impossible, for him to not do everything he could to prevent them from happening.
+The window did not break, of course, as this particular house belonged to a wizard.
+More tellingly, this house belonged to Severus Snape, and while many other wizards might leave the windows to break and be fixed with a quick Reparo charm, Severus preferred to charm the glass not to break in the first place.
+All too often had Severus found a problem much harder to fix than he would have thought – assuming fixing it were indeed possible – for him to not do everything he could to prevent them from happening.
 Whether or not this philosophy was one that need be applied to household windows is not something he spent much time contemplating.

 Therefore the sound the ball made when it hit the window was more of a loud thud than the shattering of glass, though in the long run either sound would have been enough to make a difference.
-For whichever noise it was, it was loud enough to did startle (not that he would ever admit to it) Severus out of a state of deep concentration in the book he was reading.
-Glancing up at the clock Severus found himself somewhat grateful to the ball that had most assuredly not startled him.
+For whichever noise it was, it was loud enough to startle – not that he would ever admit to it – Severus out of a state of deep concentration.
+Glancing up from the book he was reading to look at the clock, Severus found himself somewhat grateful to the ball that had most assuredly not startled him.
 For the book he had been reading was a particularly engrossing one on complex potions theory, written in Russian.
 The intensive amounts of time and effort that it actually took Severus to read Russian, coupled with the length of the books chapters meant it would have likely been another hour or so before he finished the chapter he was reading and thought to check the time.
-On a normal day this might not have made a difference, but today he had a meeting with the Headmaster in ten minutes, meaning the extra hour lost would have made him very late.
-And since Severus had stop believing late to be better than never on the night of October 31, 1981, he would have had to send his apologies to Dumbledore and not have gone at to the meeting all.
-As it was though, he had been interrupted, so he carefully put away his book, making sure to bookmark his page, checked to make sure he had anything he might need and a good many things he probably wouldn't, preparedness being one of the key elements in problem prevention, and flooed to Dumbledore's office a full five minutes early.
+On a normal day this might not have mattered, but today he had a meeting with the Headmaster in ten minutes, meaning the extra hour lost would have made him very late.
+And since Severus had stop believing late to be better than never on the night of October 31, 1981, he would have had to send his apologies to Dumbledore and not have gone to the meeting at all.
+As it was, he had been interrupted, so he carefully put away his book, making sure to bookmark his page, checked to make sure he had anything he might need and a good many things he probably wouldn't and flooed to Dumbledore's office a full five minutes early.

 "Ah, Severus, good of you to come.
-Please, have a seat" said Dumbledore, turning around from where he had been admiring his phoenix just moments before.
+Please, have a seat," said Dumbledore, turning around from where he had been admiring his phoenix just moments before.
 He gestured Severus toward a vacant chair before seating himself behind his great claw-footed desk.
-"I'm afraid I have a small favor to ask of you."
+"I'm afraid I have a small favour to ask of you."

 "What would that be?" asked Severus warily.
-While he had meant it all those years ago when he promised Dumbledore he would do anything for him in return for the old man's help, it did not mean Severus actually enjoyed doing these "small favors."
-Particularly since Dumbledore's idea of a small favor more closely aligned with Severus's idea of a large undertaking.
+While he had meant it all those years ago when he promised Dumbledore he would do anything for him in return for the old man's help, it did not mean Severus actually enjoyed doing these "small favours."
+Particularly since Dumbledore's idea of a small favour more closely aligned with Severus's idea of a large undertaking.

-Dumbledore watched Severus for a minute, as though gauging how the younger man would react to the favor required of him before replying.
+Dumbledore watched Severus for a minute, as though gauging how the other man would react to the favour required of him before replying.
 "I need you to give a home visit to one of our prospective students."

 "Yes, well I'm afraid we've run into some… unexpected delays with this one," Dumbledore explained looking strangely uncomfortable.
 "I didn't anticipate needing to visit this particular child at home and the necessity of it has only recently become apparent.
 Because of this Minerva didn't schedule a visit to this child, and isn't able to fit it in at the last minute, and none of the other staff, aside from Hagrid, were available on such short notice.
 Besides which you have some unique qualifications that make you perfect for this particular visit."